Logic » Items & Recipes

 This documentation is still being expanded and refined.
 Features, screenshots, and descriptions may change until Talescape's public release.
 If something is unclear or you need help, please ask on the official Talescape Discord.
 We're happy to clarify or update pages as needed.

-Items represent physical objects that players can collect, store in their inventory, inspect, or combine.
-They allow stories to include inventory systems, crafting mechanics, and item-based puzzles.
+Items represent physical objects that players can collect, store in their inventory, inspect, equip, consume, or combine.
+They allow stories to include inventory systems, crafting mechanics, item-based puzzles, and player-facing equipment or resource choices.

 Recipes define how multiple items can be combined to create a new one.